louiss0/slim-route-registry/README.md

         function example(){}

     ```
-    - This attribute registers a get http method using the path and name
+    - This attribute will tell `RouteRegistry` to register the method as a get request handler using the path and name

 <br>